-Dear Friends of Penn Highlands Elk:
+Dear Friends of Penn Highlands Huntingdon and Penn Highlands State College:

-As the President of Penn Highlands Elk, I am writing to discuss an important initiative we have recently undertaken: the Community Health Needs Assessment (CHNA).
+As President of Penn Highlands Huntingdon and President of Penn Highlands State College, we are writing to discuss an important initiative we have recently undertaken: the Community Health Needs Assessment (CHNA).
 Our primary goal with the CHNA is to understand our community's specific health needs.
 By conducting this assessment, we can gain valuable insights into our residents' health challenges and concerns.
 This understanding is crucial for us to effectively plan and deliver healthcare services that meet your needs.

 The importance of this assessment cannot be overstated.
 It allows us to make informed decisions about where to allocate our resources, ensuring we address our community's most pressing health issues.
-Additionally, it helps us develop targeted programs and services to improve health outcomes and enhance our residents' overall well-being.
+Additionally, it helps us develop targeted programs and services to improve health outcomes and enhance our residents' overall wellbeing.
 Our engagement in this comprehensive assessment assures we are fostering collaboration with local health experts, community leaders, and residents.
 This collaborative approach ensures that the solutions we implement are well-rounded and reflect our community's collective input and needs.